kora-projects/kora-docs/mkdocs/blog/en/fast-startup-not-convenience.md

 ---

-## Practical Kubernetes Guidance for a Fast-Starting Kora Service
+## Practical Kubernetes Guidance for a Fast-Starting Kora Service { #kubernetes-guidance }

 A fast application can still be made slow by conservative platform configuration.
 The probe interval alone can erase much of the framework advantage.